CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: 'React components', 'TypeScript code', 'styles', 'UI features', 'frontend', 'accessibility fixes', 'form handling', 'component refactoring', 'app/ directory'.
-These are terms developers naturally use when requesting frontend work.
+Excellent coverage of natural terms users would say: 'React components', 'TypeScript code', 'styles', 'UI features', 'frontend', 'new components', 'UI changes', 'styling', 'accessibility fixes', 'form handling', 'component refactoring', 'frontend conventions', 'component patterns'.
+These are all terms a developer would naturally use.

 3 / 3